ByromJomaa/Family_Shopping_List/README.md

 ## About

 Uses the Firestore service of Google Firebase to store individual shopping lists for each user.
 Firebase is also used for user authentication.
+You will need to use your own package name and your own google-services.json file to use the Firebase functionality of this app.